 If you’re a registered nurse or therapist looking for an opportunity to travel and help people, you might want to consider becoming a travel nurse or travel therapist.

-Like telemedicine, the rise of teletherapy is at hand, so you might be able to do a lot of your work remotely if you have a laptop and a stable internet connection.
+Like telemedicine, the rise of teletherapy is at hand, so you might be able to do much of your work remotely if you have a laptop and a stable internet connection.

-Both travel nurses and travel therapists often have the opportunity to work with a variety of different people, which can be a great way to learn new skills and expand your knowledge base.
+Travel nurses and therapists often have the opportunity to work with a range of people, which can be a great way to learn new skills and expand your knowledge base.

-If you’re interested in helping others while you travel, consider becoming a travel nurse or travel therapist.
-You’ll need a Bachelor’s Degree in Nursing to likely qualify for nursing job opportunities.
-As a therapist, you will typically need to be in the same legal jurisdiction as your client to practice therapy, even teletherapy.
+If you’re interested in helping others while you travel, consider becoming a travel nurse or therapist.
+You’ll likely need a Bachelor’s Degree in Nursing to qualify for nursing job opportunities.
+As a therapist, you must be in the same legal jurisdiction as your client to practice therapy, even teletherapy.